zulip/zulip-terminal/README.md

 site=https://realm.zulipchat.com

 [zterm]
-# Theme can also be set to 'gruvbox' ('blue' & 'light' are older themes needing work)
+# Alternative themes are gruvbox, light and blue
 theme=default
 # Autohide defaults to 'no_autohide', but can be set to 'autohide' to hide the left & right panels except when focused.
 autohide=autohide
-# Notify defaults to 'disabled', but can be set to 'enabled' to display notifications.
+# Notify defaults to 'disabled', but can be set to 'enabled' to display notifications (see next section).
 notify=enabled
 ```